Calibration Gas Requirements for CEMS Users

 A. Daily Calibration Checks

-The EPA Regulations state that a CEMS must be “checked’ every day.
-This is an automated process in a CEMS where a controller (PLC or datalogger) turns on and off solenoids to allow cal gas to enter the system.
-The DAS records the values and compares it to the known values to determine if the cal has passed or failed.
+EPA regulations require that CEMS be “checked” daily.
+This automated process uses a controller (PLC or datalogger) to open and close solenoids, allowing calibration gas to enter the system.
+The Data Acquisition System (DAS) records the readings and compares them to the known calibration gas values to determine pass or fail.

-A Part 75 CEMS must pass within 5% error on a daily basis.
-In either system, if dual range analyzers are used, BOTH ranges must be checked.
-A failed cal typically requires operator intervention to adjust the analyzer.
+In both systems, if dual-range analyzers are used, both ranges must be checked.
+A failed calibration typically requires operator intervention to adjust the analyzer.

 B. Quarterly Calibration Audits